mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 !!! warning
-    mailcow dockerized comes with a snakeoil CA "mailcow" and a server certificate in `data/assets/ssl`.
+    mailcow dockerized comes with a snake-oil CA "mailcow" and a server certificate in `data/assets/ssl`.
 Please use your own trusted certificates.

 mailcow uses **at least** 3 domain names that should be covered by your new certificate: